 - 1. Interior side yard: 5 feet and 7 1⁄2 feet for two story structures. - 2.
 Alley side yard: 5 feet - 3.
 Street side yard: For Streets with constructed or planned curbs and/or sidewalks, 15 feet from the outside edge of the curb or sidewalk but no less than 5 feet from the property line except for parking structures which shall be set back at least 20 feet from a curb or sidewalk.
-Where no curbs or sidewalks are constructed or planned, 10 feet.
-Side facing garages, carports, or other parking structures must be flush with or behind, but not protrude beyond, the side (façade or covered porch) of the primary structure. - C. Rear yard: 10 feet; 5 feet accessory buildings. - (13) See Article 9.5 for additional General Development Standards, Article 9.6 for Special Development Standards, and Article 9.7 for Use Standards that may apply in the R-3 District.
+Where no curbs or sidewalks are constructed or planned, 10 feet, except all parking structures taking access from the side street shall be set back 20 feet. - C. Rear yard: 10 feet. - (7) See Article 9.5 for additional General Development Standards, Article 9.6 for Special Development Standards and Article 9.7 for Use Standards that may apply in the R-3 District.